Anti-Semitism, Tolerance and Historical Memory in the Post-Soviet Space

 Hard to answer

-Knowledge about the Holocaust
+Knowledge of the Holocaust

 🇷🇺 In Russia